-For certain chemical problems, reasonably accurate results can be achieved by correlating a limited number of electrons and orbitals through an active-space calculation~\cite{roos1980complete,ruedenberg1982atoms,werner1985second,knowles1985efficient}.
-In general, an active space comprised of molecular orbitals in the valence space is most desirable.
-Further reductions are acceptable when based on chemical grounds.
-In particular, all statically correlated orbitals~\cite{keller2015selection} have to be included.
+For certain chemical problems, reasonably accurate results can be achieved by correlating a limited number of electrons and orbitals through an active-space calculation~\cite{werner1985second,knowles1985efficient}.
+In general, an active space of valence electrons and orbitals is most desirable, and further reductions are acceptable when justified by chemical grounds.
+In particular, all orbitals responsible for static correlation have to be included in the active space~\cite{keller2015selection}.

-Previous work showed that, for some systems with small molecular adsorbates on metallic surfaces, electronic correlation is primarily associated to a few orbitals \cite{Baumann2015Fe, Rau2014Co, Cyrus2007Co, Oliver2015Ni}.
-These observations suggest the possibility of designing compact active spaces, to capture relevant patterns of electronic correlation.
-The construction of such active spaces should be automated~\cite{sayfutyarova2017automated,stein2016automated}, and physics-based.
-Furthermore, these active spaces should be systematically improvable, so that convergence of relevant properties can be assessed.
+Previous work showed that, for some systems comprising small molecular adsorbates on surfaces, electronic correlation is primarily associated with a limited number of orbitals and electrons~\cite{Baumann2015Fe, Rau2014Co, Cyrus2007Co, Oliver2015Ni}.
+These observations suggest the possibility of constructing compact active spaces for reactions on surfaces.
+Such a construction should be automated~\cite{sayfutyarova2017automated,stein2016automated} and physics-based.
+Furthermore, active spaces should be systematically improvable, to allow convergence of computed properties.